ChenHsieh/dna2oiia/README.md

  - Upload a FASTA file and process multiple sequences.
  - Stream and download the generated audio files.

+## 🎉 Acknowledgments

+This project was inspired by a conversation with my IOB friends Nathan and Ibukun during a hackathon trip.
+Their creative thinking sparked the idea of transforming DNA sequences into sound.
+Huge thanks for the inspiration!

 ## 🎶 Audio Source Attribution

 The **"oiia"** sound used in this project was sourced from the following YouTube video: